 By now you likely know we have a serious weakness for wine tastings in gorgeous places.
 We love learning about local wines, enjoying the scenery and then taking a few bottles home to savor while we reminisce about past travels.
 And while Maui might not be known for its vinos, the Maui Winery is home to a surprisingly delicious variety.
 Don’t miss the sparkling Pineapple wine—divine when mixed with a bit of POG (Passion, Orange, Guava juice.)

 We’re not sure if Paia is technically Upcountry, but it’s just a few minutes from the Hawaiian Dream Temple, and a super cool town worth exploring.
 It’s small, with just one stoplight and a handful of shops and restaurants, but that’s all part of its charm.
 Don’t miss a visit to nearby Hookipa Beach Park to watch the windsurfers.

 The 4:00am wake-up call and freezing temperatures may sound daunting, but waking up to watch the sunrise at Haleakala Volcano is a must-do on any trip to Maui.
 Watch in awe from 10,000 feet above sea level as the sun rises above the clouds, transfixing the entire biosphere reserve in a brilliant orange glow.

-In short, the Hawaiian Dream Temple was utterly magical.
+In short, glamping in Maui was was a magical experience—and for us, much more special than staying at a cookie-cutter all-inclusive.
 We loved the privacy, not to mention the unique opportunity to experience the raw beauty of Maui, far removed from other tourists or resorts.
 If you’re looking for an off-the-beaten-track accommodation experience in Maui, then definitely give Glamping Hub a look to see what glamping options appeal to you!